Monday 2 September 2019

 - Seek medical help if you feel unwell.

-This update includes water quality data from 30 August 2018 to the most recent available test results, collected on 2, 17 and 31 May 2019.
+This update includes water quality data from 30 August 2018 to the most recent available test results, collected on 27 June 2019.

 We have tested water for a range of pollutants from the Stony Creek area and continue to advise not to eat fish taken from Stony Creek.
 However, based on the results of testing of water quality, there are no concerns regarding fishing and other recreational activities in the Lower Yarra River and Hobsons Bay.
 We advise avoiding contact with the water and sludge in Stony Creek and to keep pets from swimming or drinking the water.